We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are plenty of wellness-related CBD products on the market, including balms, lotions, and oils.
 You can also find CBD-infused bath products like bath bombs and bath salts.
 They can be a nice addition to your self-care tool kit when you need a little relaxation.

-Here’s an overview of some of the best CBD bath salts.
-We’ve also included information on how to shop for and use this type of CBD product.
+To help you get started, we rounded up a couple of the best CBD bath salts.
+We’ll also explore how to use and shop for this type of product.

 When choosing our top CBD picks, we always follow the same list of criteria.
 Each product on our list: